accdc/miranda-irc-for-jaws/README.md

 Archive includes the Miranda IM chat application for IRC access.

 This includes the JAWS Script files for the portable Miranda IRC client to enable automatic announcement of chat messages.
-The original scripts have been rewritten to support UIA Automation and global event binding for system wide message announcement if desired.
+The original scripts have been rewritten to support UI Automation (UIA) and global event binding for system wide message announcement if desired.

 Screen Reader Commands for JAWS
 -----